miromanestar/CPTR328-Rook/README.md

 2. Discarding
 3. Tricks

+NOTE: If you visit another page while the game is in session, you won't be able to properly join back into the game.
+You'll have to restart the game.

 The host will control the transitions between each "state".
 Only they will get a button to start the game, and a button between tricks and rounds to begin the next cycle.

 The game ends with the first player to reach a score over 500 points.